-- To explain the methods of recording various bio-potentials. - The processing techniques of biomedical signals and parameter detection. - The recent techniques in modern hospital. - Apply the MATLAB tool for signal analyzing
+- To explain the methods of recording various bio-potentials. - To introduce the processing techniques of biomedical signals and parameter detection. - To discuss recent techniques in bio medical signal processing - To introduce modern industrial biomedical applications

 MODULE I INTRODUCTION TO BIOMEDICAL SIGNALS